livingdocsIO/documentation/reference-docs/editor-configuration/menu-and-dashboards.md

-# Main Menu
+# Main Navigation

 This documentation describes the configuration possibilities within the editor (instance-wide).
 There are also project-wide configuration options.
 [See our project config docs](../project-config/editor_settings.md)

-## Triggering the main menu
+## Triggering the Main Navigation
-You can define the way the main menu will be triggered.
+You can define the way the main navigation will be triggered.
 It can be triggered by `clicking`, `hovering` or both.
 The default way of opening the navigation menu is by `clicking`.

 #### Config options